quicwg/base-drafts/draft-ietf-quic-http.md

 A response MAY consist of multiple messages when and only when one or more informational responses (1xx; see Section 9.2 of {{!SEMANTICS}}) precede a final response to the same request.
-Non-final responses do not contain a payload body or trailers.
+Interim responses do not contain a payload body or trailers.

 If an endpoint receives an invalid sequence of frames on either a request or